 The FAA will discontinue the Direct User Access Terminal Service (DUATS II) Program on May 16, but pilots who get their weather briefings from Flight Service by phone or through the flight service website will not be affected by the expiration of the DUATS II contract.

 In response to pilot inquiries, AOPA is advising pilots that they will still have access to internet-based services including weather and aeronautical information, flight plan filing, and automated services at no charge at the flight service website.
 AOPA urges pilots to register for the website and use its services.

 Between now and May 16, the FAA is working with the two current DUATS II providers, Leidos and CSRA Inc., “conducting pilot outreach, establishing commercial interfaces, and providing user migration assistance,” it said.

-Leidos and CSRA Inc. will post banners on their websites alerting pilots to the change and detailing options available for receiving online weather briefings.
+Leidos and CSRA Inc., have posted banners on their websites alerting pilots to the change, and detailing options available for receiving online weather briefings.

 Another option available to pilots is the AOPA Flight Planner, which offers a free preflight briefing service through Leidos.

 FSS website, phone briefings remain available